 After attending some really great leadership training from Kimball Fisher (author of Leading Self-Drected Work Teams and other great books) at work this week, I decided I must do better with setting the goals and agenda for meetings in hopes that attendees come more prepared and the meetings are more effective.
-I have thought to do this in the past but never remember it when I’m in the throws of creating a meeting.
+I have thought to do this in the past but never remember it when I’m in the throes of creating a meeting.

 So this time I decided to change my default meeting template in Outlook so I won’t forget going forward.
-Surely this is easry right?
+Surely this is easy right?
 Wrong!
 Microsoft makes this far too difficult in my opinion.
 Regardless I figured it out and thought I would share it here to benefit others.

 Forms are the mechanism by which Outlook allows you to edit the default meeting template.
 I had thought I would be able to create a meeting specific signature but this doesn’t appear to be an option.
 I use Outlook 2016 but I believe these steps will work as far back as Outlook 2010.